Gul1969/nbs-mentored-project/README.md

 - To be able to get SAST testing running from the command line, ratehr than form the Jenkins plugin.
 This would be another dependency to install - however, it would saving having three separate jobs as a step could be included in the pipeline rather than having to create a spceific freestyle job.
 - To have all of my scripts running through ansible, instead of a separate directory
 - To automate DAST testing in Jenkins
+- To use a different artefact scanner which works with Python